 Residents are cautioned of the dangers in developing relationships online and/or inviting unfamiliar persons to their apartment or suite.
 Both of these types of encounters can jeopardize the safety of yourself and others.
 Be cautious and don’t take risks.

-Students will be held responsible for actions that could lead to potential threat to human life or facilities, including but not limited to, disabling fire alarms/smoke detectors, leaving cooking areas unattended, items left in hallways, etc.
+Students will be held responsible for actions that could lead to potential threats to human life or facilities, including but not limited to, disabling fire alarms or smoke detectors, leaving cooking areas unattended, items left in hallways, etc.

-Evacuation of a building is used to move occupants out of the building by a pre-designated route (if usable) to avoid a potentially threatening situation that involves the entire building.
+The evacuation of a building is used to move occupants out of the building by a pre-designated route, if usable, to avoid a potentially threatening situation that involves the entire building.

 Orders to evacuate the building may be issued by University Police or local public safety agencies.